This article was originally published on April 28, 2015.

 Aramark was supposed to save CPS $18 million this year.
 But the district understated the square footage that would need cleaning in its request for proposals, spokesman Bill McCaffrey said, at a cost of $7 million over the projected $64 million CPS expected to spend this year.

-That’s partly due to CPS miscounting some administrative offices, some school branches and district stadiums, McCaffrey said.
-And then someone forgot to count entire schools, he added.
-McCaffrey was unable to say initially Tuesday exactly how many schools were missed.
+That’s partly due to CPS miscounting some administrative offices, school branches and district stadiums, McCaffrey said.
+And then someone forgot to count entire schools, he added, but he was unable to say how many.

-Chief Administrative Officer Tim Cawley sold the $260 million Aramark deal to the Board of Education and the public by saying it would free up principals from managing custodians, result in cleaner schools and save the cash-strapped district millions of dollars.
+Chief Administrative Officer Tim Cawley sold the $260 million Aramark deal to the Board of Education and the public by saying it would free up principals’ time, result in cleaner schools and save the cash-strapped district millions of dollars.
 Some of the savings was to come from layoffs of hundreds of custodians.

 But the district was on the hook for some $20 million more to Aramark than it promised, essentially wiping out the $18 million Cawley said the district would save in its first of three years, as first reported by WBEZ.